-Volunteerism is an essential part of the operations of our Fellowship.
+Volunteerism is an essential part of our Fellowship.
 Each May, we honor a person, couple, or family who has made significant contributions in time and talent to the Fellowship.
 The Volunteer Service Award Committee will select the recipient(s) from nominations received from you, the members.
-The deadline for nominations is April 7.
+The deadline for nominations is April 14.
 Nomination forms and details are available at the foyer display and also online using this form.
-Contact Caron Armstrong (firstname.lastname@example.org) with questions.
+Contact Caron Armstrong (email@example.com) with questions.

 - be members, supporters, or associate members in good standing;